bizcor/junkjunkjunk/README.md

 | 'apphelp' | you'll get a help message |
 | any word in ['rock', 'paper', 'scissors', 'lizard', 'spock']  | you'll play the game |
 | anything else | you'll get a message indicating your response was not understood |

+Note that if you send the word 'help' you'll get the help message as long as what delivers the text to my Twilio phone number above doesn't intercept it and show you *their* help message.